 • Restart your computer for the changes to take effect.

 All device drivers holding any COM port hostage will be cleared from your PC.
 Your portable storage device can now use the port without problems.
-When you return to Device Manager, the FileSystem Volume Driver label is gone.
+When you return to Device Manager, the WPD FileSystem Volume Driver label should be gone.

 Alternatively, you can use the Device Cleanup utility for Windows to automatically remove all unused drivers that are taking up ports and causing issues.
 As a bonus, it solves your WPD FileSystem Volume Driver error as well.